hackclub/winter/Create AHussein04.md

 Step 1.)
 Gather the parts
 Step 2.)
 Create the light rig and mod the headphones Step 3.)
+Connecting the smaller led strips to ESP32 to create for a wirelessly controlled setup for the headphones.
-Use audio visualizer program found https://github.com/IzzyBrand/ledvis Step 4.)
-Connect RPI to the led strips and have them run the audio visualizer code Step 5.)
+Step 4.)
+Use audio visualizer program found https://github.com/IzzyBrand/ledvis Step 5.)
+Connect RPI to the led strips and have them run the audio visualizer code Step 6.)
 Take in the new music listening experience

 ## Budget